aderussell/aderussell.github.io/projects/arphysics.md

 ### Constraint
-A constraint is an object that joins to bodies togethor and limits their movement.
+A constraint is an object that joins to bodies together and limits their movement.
 It can be used to implement ropes, springs and other such concepts.

 <!--## Memory Management